dsriseah/example-sna-typescript/README.md

 - files ending with `.mts` are **server modules** that are dynamically loaded to provide additional services Only the top-level files are scanned; if you put a file in a subdirectory it will not be processed by the SNA AppBuilder.
 This is a good way to hide supporting library files.

 SNA uses **typescript** files as its input.
 If you're not familiar with Typescript, you can write regular Javascript code and it should work just fine.

+> [!NOTE]
-As Typescript configuration for a framework varies considerably from environment to environment, that will be handled in a different example than this one.
+> As Typescript configuration for a framework is a pain in the ass, that configuration is handled in the repo [example-sna-tsx](github.com/dsriseah/example-sna-tsx).

 ### 6a.
 Create an application entry point